AI startup market correction in 2026

 The first clear signal is the frequency of down rounds.
 Through Q3 2025 they were isolated and communicated in footnotes; since Q4 and into 2026 they’re frequent enough to appear in sector reports without standing out.
 Companies that raised at billion-dollar valuations in 2023 are closing at half or a third of those figures, and founders are signing because the alternative is shutdown.

 The second signal is selective layoffs.
 Not mass cuts like big tech’s 2022-2023 moves, but adjustments to sales, research, and operations teams at startups that over-hired during the boom.
-Fifty or a hundred here, thirty or forty there, adding up over the last five months into a pattern hard to ignore.
 Founders publicly justify with focus talk; privately they admit runways don’t cover the current team.

 The third signal is consolidation.
 Several winter 2025-2026 acquisitions have practically been disguised acqui-hires, with target metrics far from justifying the price but with founding teams interesting enough to pay for.
-Other cases are between-equals mergers seeking survival by combining customers and cutting redundancies, a typical pattern of markets correcting after over-supply.
+Other cases are between-equals mergers seeking survival by combining customers and cutting redundancies.

 Why it’s happening now

-The second force is mature open, affordable alternatives.
-Models like Llama, Mistral, Qwen, and similar have reached by 2025 quality levels sufficient for many use cases that once seemed exclusive territory of large commercial models.
-This has lowered the perceived value of many startups whose differentiation was integrating GPT or Claude into a vertical flow; now any competent team can build something similar at much lower cost.
+- Mature open alternatives.
+Models like Llama, Mistral, Qwen, and similar have reached quality levels sufficient for many use cases that once seemed exclusive to large commercial models.

-The third force is renewed investor discipline.
-After a period where pitches based almost exclusively on user traction and narrative potential were accepted, 2026 investment committees ask about unit economics, acquisition cost, twelve-month retention, and real gross margin after deducting inference cost.
-Many startups that looked promising in 2023 don’t withstand this scrutiny because they were never designed to.
+- Renewed investor discipline.
+2026 investment committees ask about unit economics, acquisition cost, twelve-month retention, and real gross margin after deducting inference cost.

 Which startup types survive